 BACK TO NATURE

+Technology is not part of the Ponacka experience, we are proud to offer boys a tech-free two or four weeks of the year.
 Younger boys live in cabins without electricity, while older campers live under canvas tents on platforms.
-Electronics and cellphones are not part of the Ponacka experience.
 This provides the boys an opportunity to live in and appreciate the natural world.

 INDEPENDENCE AND FREEDOM